 Denbighshire/Clwyd County Council Homes

-Children's establishments run (at some time in their history) by Denbighshire/Clwyd County Council.
+Composite list of children's establishments run (at some time in their history) by Denbighshire/Clwyd County Council.

 - Tanygyrt Residential Nursery, Nantglyn

-- Community Home, 15-17 Llwyn Onn, Elwy Road Estate, Rhos on Sea
+- Community Home, 15-17 Llwyn Onn, Elwy Road Estate, Rhos-on-Sea

 - Heulfre Children's Home, Heulfre, Ruthin